Next event in:

 • (sometimes) local governments

-Taxes on incomes are applied at a percentage rate at both the federal and state levels.
+Taxes on income are applied at a percentage rate at both the federal and state levels.
 The tax rates, application methods, types of income taxable, and the deductions and credits available vary considerably at these three levels.

 How to File U.S. Taxes While living Abroad Expat Republic Image 1 Fair Use